 Heavy drinkers who have drunk for extended periods of time are at a greater risk of delirium tremens, commonly referred to as DTs.
 Signs of DTs include agitation, delirium, hallucinations, extreme confusion, fever, and seizures.
 Delirium tremens is a medical emergency.
 Prompt medical help could save a life.

-Getting Help For Alcohol Use And Addiction
+Find Help For Alcohol Use and Addiction

 The best treatments for alcohol addiction are individualized, meaning they seek to address each underlying issue that contributed to the addiction.
 Tailoring treatments to each person’s unique needs and lifestyle helps them to be better prepared when they return to the demands of their daily lives.